Skip to main content

 Venting has a complicated reputation.
 Some people treat it as complaining, as wallowing, as something to be done minimally and apologized for.
 There's cultural pressure in many contexts to stay positive, to focus on solutions, to not be a burden.

-The Science Behind Why It Works
+The Science Behind Why It Tends to Help

 You don't need to solve anything to feel better.
 Sometimes you just need to say it out loud to someone who is really listening.